Stamkos, Vasilevskiy pace Lightning’s 8-0 rout of Islanders

 TAMPA, Fla.
+(AP)There was no panic in the Tampa Bay Lightning – just another determined performance against the New York Islanders.

-(AP) — Steven Stamkos had two goals and an assist and Andrei Vasilevskiy notched his fourth career playoff shutout, helping the Tampa Bay Lightning rout the New York Islanders 8-0 in Game 5 of the Stanley Cup semifinal series on Monday night.
+Steven Stamkos had two goals and an assist and Andrei Vasilevskiy notched his fourth career playoff shutout, helping the defending Stanley Cup champions rout the Islanders 8-0 in Game 5 of their semifinal playoff series on Monday night.

+”I like to think we play determined all the time, not just tonight,” coach Jon Cooper said after his team moved within one victory of a return to the Stanley Cup Final.

+”It’s certainly a response and a mindset and it starts with our goalie,” Stamkos said.

+”Vasy just has an amazing ability to bounce back whether he plays great or he doesn’t play great.
+But when we lose, he takes that personally,” the Lightning captain added. ”He was outstanding, made some big saves early, settles us down, we get some goals and get some confidence.”

-The defending NHL champions improved to 13-0 in games following a postseason loss since launching their 2020 title run and will take a 3-2 series lead over the Islanders into Game 6 of their best-of-seven matchup Wednesday night in Uniondale, New York.
+The Lightning improved to 13-0 in games following a postseason loss since launching their 2020 title run and will take a 3-2 series lead over the Islanders into Game 6 of their best-of-seven matchup Wednesday night in Uniondale, New York.

 Stamkos ignited a three-goal opening period – the first against the Islanders all season – by scoring just 45 seconds into the game.
 His power-play goal at 5:42 of the second began another three-goal period that made it 6-0.